 Iron oxide is used as a dye within the capsule shell to prevent light from going through and thus reducing oxidation - important for CoQ10.

-Contains NO: Salt, Starch, Wheat, Maize, Gluten, Soy, Lactose, Yeast, Dairy products, Artificial Preservatives, Artificial Colours or Genetically Modified Organisms (GMOs)
+Contains NO: Salt, Starch, Wheat, Maize, Gluten, Soy, Lactose, Yeast, Dairy products, Artificial Preservatives or Genetically Modified Organisms (GMOs)

 NOT intended for use by persons under the age of 18.
 Not recommended for children and not recommended during pregnancy or for lactating women.
 If you are on existing medication please consult your doctor or pharmacist before taking ANY health supplements.
 Do not take with Warfarin.